balimassinissa/Python-Implementation-Approach-for-Preparing-Annotated-Brats-2020-Dataset-for-YOLO-Model-Training/README.md

-## Acknowledgements
+##### Acknowledgements
-I would like to express my profound gratitude to all those who contributed to the success of this internship
+I would like to express my profound gratitude to all those who contributed to the success of this internship especially my supervisor, Dr. Malika Bendechache .